 It is from this time that we should start referring to the Later Roman Empire as the Byzantine Empire.
 This is a term coined by modern scholars, and refers to the old name for Constantinople, Byzantium.
 It denotes the fact that profound changes had occurred, or were now taking place, within the empire.

 Most of the provinces which had not been completely overrun by Arabs and Slavs had become war zones, with enemy forces penetrating deep into Byzantine territory, on several occasions to the walls of Constantinople itself.
 In these circumstances Byzantine society was transformed out of all recognition from the society which had gone before.
 The thriving urban life of Greek and Roman times, which had been the basis of classical culture, vanished.
 Towns became villages; only a handful of cities survived, by far the biggest being Constantinople itself – though even its population, now deprived of grain from Egypt, had shrunk to but a fraction of what it had been in the 6th century.

-The changes in society and culture, plus the need for defence in depth, led to a revolution in government.
-Beginning under the emperor Heraclius, the empire was divided into military-administrative districts called “themes”, built around the need for self-defence.
+The changes in society and culture, plus the need for defense in depth, led to a revolution in government.
+Beginning under the emperor Heraclius, the empire was divided into military-administrative districts called “themes”, built around the need for self-defense.
 Within these themes, the Byzantine government fostered the creation and growth of an class of independent farmer-soldiers, cultivating land belonging to the state and protected against encroachments by local landowners.
-In return for an hereditary right to plots of such land, members of this class bore the burden of the empire’s defence.
+In return for an hereditary right to plots of such land, members of this class bore the burden of the empire’s defense.

 Language and religion